monix/monix-bio/docs/src/mdoc/overview/gettingstarted.md

 * `type UIO[+A] = BIO[Nothing, A]` - represents `BIO` which cannot fail

-Similarly to `Either`, in `BIO` you can transform both: error and value chanel.
+Similarly to `Either`, in `BIO` you can transform both: error and value channel.
 Please take a look at the example below:

 ```scala
 import monix.bio.BIO